Volnei Feltes

-Volnei Feltes (born 15 April 2000) is a Brazilian professional footballer who plays as a centre-back or a right-back for Greek Super League club Panserraikos.
+Volnei Feltes (born 15 April 2000) is a Brazilian professional footballer who plays as a centre-back or a right-back for Liga Portugal 2 club Torreense.

 Career

 Volnei began playing football with Juventude, before moving to the youth academy of Internacional in 2015.
 He moved to Portugal with Estoril on 23 July 2020.
 He helped their U23 side win the Liga Revelação Sub 23 for the 2020–21 season.
 He made his professional debut with Estoril in a 0–0 Primeira Liga tie with Paços de Ferreira on 31 January 2022.